Adventure Game Studio: Community

 The AGS community is based on the AGS Forum, the AGS Internet Relay Chat channel and Discord channel.
 There are real-world meetings of the community each year, known as "Mittens".

 AGS Awards

 The AGS Awards were founded in 2001 and are awarded annually to the best games created with AGS, in multiple categories.
-The AGS Awards were once an important barometer for indie adventure games, receiving coverage from sites like Destructoid., Rock, Paper, Shotgun, IndieGames and GameSetWatch.
+The AGS Awards received coverage from sites like Destructoid, Rock, Paper, Shotgun, IndieGames and GameSetWatch.

 Reception and usage

-Thousands of games have been produced using AGS.
+Thousands of games have been produced using AGS, among them commercially successful games such as Al Emmo and the Lost Dutchman's Mine, The Cat Lady, The Phantom Fellows, or The Journey Down.

 Wadjet Eye Games is an indie game developer that has created most of its commercial titles using AGS, such as the Blackwell series of games.
 They also publish AGS games by other developers, such as Primordia by Wormwood Studios, Resonance by XII Games, and Gemini Rue by Joshua Nuernberger.

 Development teams AGD Interactive and Infamous Adventures have remade and updated King's Quest and other Sierra releases.
 LucasFan Games have done the same with LucasArts adventure games.